 - Comments on Skill of Support Staff

-We plan to select around 15 to 20 nonprofits to serve this year.
+Each year, we select around 15 to 20 nonprofits to serve.
 This number varies based upon the number of technical volunteers who have committed to help at the event and the scope of the projects.
 Our ultimate goal is to complete all projects in a weekend.

 When selecting our nonprofit partners, we evaluate the projects based on certain criteria: